Divdude77/Instagram-Page-Automator/README.md

 ## BEFORE RUNNING:
 This program uses the reddit API wrapper for python (PRAW), so make sure you have the PRAW module installed.
 Look under the PRAW setup heading for more.
 It also uses InstaBot, which is a custom instagram API, so make sure you have that installed as well.
 Look under the InstaBot setup heading for more.
 Also, you will need to have the modules: os, urllib.request, shutil, and PIL, which usually come installed with python.
+With the latest commit, all posted meme records will be saved in a .csv file on your computer.

 ## PRAW SETUP:
 First of all, install PRAW by typing this into your command line interface:  ``pip install praw``